How to Get A Personal Loan in 5 Easy Steps

 If you decide to apply for a personal loan, however, your lender will perform a “hard-pull” on your credit, Toms said.
 This tells the credit bureaus that you are actually taking on a new loan and new debt, so a hard-pull has a greater impact on your credit score, he said.

-3. Shop around for the best rates
+3. Shop around for your best rates

 Toms says it’s not unusual for borrowers with solid credit to qualify for interest rates as high as 15 percent when taking out a personal loan.
 Those with lower scores could see interest rates of 30 percent or more, Toms said.